Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 Synchronization is the process of maintaining temporal alignment between the physical and virtual states \cite{cakir2023synchronize}, that is, the ability of the twin system to stay synchronized with its physical counterpart.
 This dimension specifically evaluates such dynamic consistency, measuring the extent to which the virtual world can track physical changes in real time.

 In assessing the timeliness of DT and GOST, the most direct method is to quantify the ``freshness'' of data or states within the twin.
 Much of this work leverages concepts from communication theory---particularly AoI, defined as the time elapsed since the generation of the most recently received information packet.
-Li \textit{et al.} formulate a staleness minimization problem in the context of UAV state information collection \cite{10668861}.
 Building on AoI, several works \cite{duran2023age,shu2022age,noroozi2025age} have proposed concepts such as age of twin (AoT), and age of data (AoD).
 These measures typically center on the time elapsed since the last twin state update; the smaller the value, the fresher the twin model, and the lower the uncertainty in its representation of the physical entity.
 Their advantage lies in unifying diverse delays and packet losses during DT/GOST updates into a single simple parameter, offering strong generality and broad applicability.
-When GOST empowers SAGSIN, such parameters can quantify the degree of state uncertainty for each node, thereby addressing the ``consistency problem'' across different nodes within the twin model.

-Beyond directly measuring elapsed time, some works measure the consequences of time lag-namely, the deviation between virtual and physical states.
+Beyond directly measuring elapsed time, some works measure the consequences of time lag---namely, the deviation between virtual and physical states.
 This approach is more goal-oriented, as it directly quantifies the impact of synchronization delay on accuracy, essentially a continuous temporal measurement of fidelity and equivalence \cite{lugaresi2023online}.
 Cardoso \textit{et al.} introduce a dedicated synchronization measure that outputs a percentage value representing the relative distance and synchronization precision between the virtual entity, the physical entity, and dynamic targets (e.g., planned trajectories), providing a quantitative evaluation standard for kinematic synchronization \cite{Cardoso2025ModelingEA}.
-When reviewing DTN, Duran et al. summarize indicators such as data handling and delivery rate for specific services \cite{11261676}.
-Such approaches are common in lifecycle management of physical entities.
+When reviewing DTN, Duran \textit{et al.} summarize indicators such as data handling and delivery rate for specific services \cite{11261676}.
+Such approaches are frequently employed in lifecycle management of physical entities.
 While more accurate for specific use cases, they are less generalizable.

-At the goal-oriented layer of GOST, synchronization evaluation is more flexible: the objective is to ensure that the twin is sufficiently timely for its designated task. \cite{ganguli2020digital} propose a multi-scale synchronization framework that distinguishes the requirements of dynamic responses from model updates, advocating for a component-wise evaluation based on parameter sensitivity.